 The second of our Spring Salford micro-commissions.
-Photographer Heather Glazzard revisits a series of work that explores LGBTQ+ identity, class, politics, and creative practice.
+Photographer Jesse Glazzard revisits a series of work that explores LGBTQ+ identity, class, politics, and creative practice.

 In partnership with Castlefield Gallery, the University of Salford is delighted to announce Parham Ghalamdar as the fourth of six artists selected for new commissions for the Collection during COVID 19.

 The final in a series of poems shared each week during Covid 19, from our Chancellor and Writer-in-residence Jackie Kay.

 We are pleased to announce the third in a series of new artist commissions this Summer.

 The latest in a series of weekly poems shared by Chancellor and Writer-in-Residence Jackie Kay CBE